Waithera-m/You-Got-This/README.md

 # You Got This
-#### The web application allows users to view,add,vote on, and comment on one minute pitches, May 5, 2020
+#### The web application allows users to view, add, vote on, and comment on one minute pitches, May 5, 2020
 #### By **Waithera-m**
 ## Description
-You Got This is a simple flask application that  allows users to view, vote and comment on pitches.source specific articles.
+You Got This is a simple flask application that  allows users to view, vote and comment on pitches.
 Users can also use provided links to add new pitches in different categories.

 ## Setup/Installation Requirements
 To use the application, users need internet access and web browsers, preferably  Chrome, Safari, and Firefox.
+Users also need an authenticated account to access comment, vote, and add pitch features.
 ## Set-Up a Local Project
 ### Prerequisites
 * Python version 3.6 or later